pvlakshm/MSTestEx/docs/AttributeEx/BugAttribute.md

-# SmokeTestAttribute
+# BugAttribute
-The __SmokeTestAttribute__ marks a test method as a smoke test.
+The __BugAttribute__ add a bug ID to a test method.
 This now integrates with the filter / search experiences in the Visual Studio Test Explorer.

 ## Arguments
-input - none.
+input - int representing the bug ID.

 ## Usage
 - add a NuGet reference to the MSTestEx package.
-- Create / open an MSTestV2 based test project
+- create / open an MSTestV2 based test project.
 - add the following:
 ```
 using Microsoft.VisualStudio.TestTools.UnitTesting;